 Frequently Asked Questions

 Please find below the most frequently asked questions about enrolment and our kindergarten program.
-If you can't find the answers to your questions please give our kindergarten a call on 54437668 or email us on firstname.lastname@example.org.
+If you can't find the answers to your questions please give our kindergarten a call on 54437668 or email us at .

-your child's teacher has found they have developmental delays in at least two key areas of development, and
+your child's teacher has found they have developmental delays in at least two key areas of learning and development, and

-your child will have better outcomes at kindergarten rather than going to school.
+your child will have better outcomes through a second year of kindergarten than going to school.

 To be eligible for Early Starts, your child must be three by 30 April in the year they start kindergarten, and: